Benjaminiola colorada (Smith, 1900)

 Photograph copyright: Merrill A. Peterson

-Benjaminiola colorada is a small to medium-sized moth (FW length 13–17 mm) with a streaked pale tan forewing lacking other markings that flies in desert wetlands during the fall.
+Benjaminiola colorada is a small to medium-sized moth (FW length 13–17 mm) that flies in desert wetlands during the fall.
+Its streaked, pale, tan forewing lacks other markings.
 The forewing apex is pointed, sometimes weakly hooked, and the outer margin is slightly scalloped posteriorly.
 The color is light tan with powdery light gray suffusion except in the cell, fold, and on the distal two-thirds of the trailing margin.
 The veins are pale whitish tan.
 A few specimens have black streaks between the distal veins on the mid-wing.
 The reniform spot is evident as a pale halo in some specimens, and a black dot is sometimes present at the posterior end of the cell.
 Other lines and spots are lacking.
 The hindwing is gray-tan off-white with a slight gray suffusion near the margin and a slightly lighter fringe.
 The head and thorax match the forewing color.
 The frons of the head is domed, about the size of the eye, with a slightly uneven surface.
 The male antenna is weakly beaded.

-This species can be told from other fall-flying moths by the uniform tan striate forewing with almost no other markings.
-Several moths in the tribe Leucaniini have predominantly streaded forewings and are similar in color, including Mythimna oxygala and Leucania farcta.
+This species can be told from other fall-flying moths by the uniform, tan, streaked forewing with almost no other markings.
+Several moths in the tribe Leucaniini have predominantly streaked forewings and are similar in color, including Mythimna oxygala and Leucania farcta.
 These species have at least a few dark spots along the postmedial line and usually have a cubital vein that is distinctly lighter than the other veins.
 The hindwing of M. oxygala is also suffused with dark gray, unlike the pale wing of B. colorada.

 This species is common and widely distributed in wetland habitats at low elevations east of the Cascades, including marshes and the riparian zone along creeks and rivers.